karakun/karakun.github.io/_posts/2019-01-03-integration-docker.md

 {% endhighlight %}

 By doing so we can easily test that all information is added to the response and our Server Timing implementation is working.
+If you want to see how the server timing feature can be implemented in detail you can find an implementation as [part of our open source product Rico](https://github.com/rico-projects/rico/blob/1.0.0-CR2/base/rico-server/src/main/java/dev/rico/internal/server/timing/ServerTimingImpl.java).

 One thing that we can not test is the usage of the `javax.servlet.Filter`.
 Such a filter can be added to a servlet context and then mutate every response for a defined endpoint.